Cross Species Functional Alignment

 [3] Overview of Human cohort data

-The Accelerating Medicines Partnership-Alzheimer’s Disease Consortium (AMP-AD) has generated extensive sets of ’omics data from a variety of human Alzheimer’s disease cohorts.
+Now that we have our mouse transcriptomes analyzed, let’s switch gears and think about the human datasets.
+The Accelerating Medicines Partnership-Alzheimer’s Disease Consortium (AMP-AD) has generated extensive sets of ’omics data from a variety of human Alzheimer’s Disease cohorts.
 AMP-AD researchers are applying systems biology approaches toward the goal of elucidating AD mechanisms and highlighting potential therapeutic targets.

 There are three large, independent human cohorts that are part of AMP-AD: